i18next/i18next-gitbook/getting-started.md

 $ bower install i18next
 ```

-The default export is umd compatible and can be consumed by umd compatible module loaders (commonjs, requirejs, ...).
+The default export is for UMD (commonjs, requirejs, global).

-In the dist folder you find additional exports for commonjs, es6 modules - primary useful if you like to load i18next in webpack or node.js.
-Normally you will not need to tweak the entry points as those are configured in package.json.
+In the `/dist` folder you find additional builds for commonjs, es6 modules.
+Useful if you like to load i18next in webpack, rollup, ... or node.js.
+The correct entry points are already configured in the package.json.

 ## Load from CDN

-Using no module loader you can directly add the script loaded from one of the CDNs provided:
+You can also directly add a script tag loading i18next from one of the CDNs providing it:

 [unpkg](https://unpkg.com/i18next/i18next.js)